-Any cultural phenomenon may be freely used by any entity for any known or currently unknown purpose, creative, commercial or non-commercial, without limitations, permissions, control of any kind from any individual, organization, government or international agency, and so forth.
+Any cultural phenomenon may be freely used by any entity for any known or currently unknown purpose, creative, commercial, or noncommercial without limitations, permissions, or control of any kind by any individual, organization, government or international agency, and so forth.

-An author entitled to attribution may be an individual, or group of named individuals, only.
-No other entity of any kind, such as a business, an organization, an agency, a union, a fund and so forth could be considered and attributed as author.
+An author entitled to attribution may only be an individual or group of named individuals.
+No other entity of any kind, including but not limited to a business, an agency, a union, a fund, a family, a public association, or an organization, can be considered and attributed as author.

-Any entity may be attributed as a sponsor for an author, if he/she/it has paid to the author a sum of money or provided any other incentives to the author that the author and the sponsor agreed upon.
-That particularly means, an employer may be attributed as a sponsor only and cannot have any exclusive rights over his employee's creative work, whatsoever.
+Any entity may be attributed as a sponsor if it has paid the author or provided incentives to the author that have been agreed upon.

-The text for the Authoright License is located at: http://www.culturedialogue.org
+The full public text for the Authoright License is located at:

 Submitted on Mon, 09/22/2008 - 17:01 — by Anatoly